jnnkrdb/configurj/README.md

 ## Installation

 This part is about the installation of the ConfiguRJ service.
 A collection of the kubernetes manifests and a short explanation about the overall service configuration.
+To get this service running, you need to deploy the yaml-files to your kubernetes cluster and then create a `<namespace>`, where the secrets and configmaps, you want to distribute to the whole cluster, will be deployed/stored.
+In the service configmap, that is stated below, you have to set the `"sourcenamespace":"<namespace>"` value, to the created namespace, and the service will constantly look for secrets and configmaps with the required annotations.

 ### Deploying to Kubernetes

 To deploy the service to your cluster, there are the following manifests, which are recommended to run the service.

 The manifests are minimalistic and do only contain the minimum neccessary information:
 - Namespace
 - ServiceAccount